Sheepshead Fishing in Sarasota: Best Time, Where & How

 How to Catch Sheepshead in Sarasota

-- Fiddler crabs or small pieces of fresh shrimp on a #1 hook
+- Use small pieces of fresh shrimp or fiddler crabs on a #1 or 1/0 circle hook.

-- Fish vertically as close to bridge pilings or dock legs as possible
+- Fish vertically against bridge pilings or dock legs where barnacles are present.

 Where to Find Sheepshead